galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_10/index.md

 <div class='left'><a href='https://hacktoberfest.digitalocean.com/'><img src="/src/Images/Logos/Hacktoberfest.png" alt="Hacktoberfest" width="200" /></a></div>

 Galaxy and [CloudBridge](http://cloudbridge.readthedocs.io/en/latest/) have joined the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) event this year.
-If you [register](https://hacktoberfest.digitalocean.com/sign_up/register) with your !GitHub account and create 4 or more pull requests during October you will get a free T-shirt and world-wide appreciation!
-You can browse the entry level issues in the Galaxy code by checking the hacktoberfest label ([Galaxy](https://github.com/galaxyproject/galaxy/labels/hacktoberfest), [CloudBridge](https://github.com/gvlproject/cloudbridge/labels/hacktoberfest)). !CloudBridge already has a [new contributor](https://github.com/gvlproject/cloudbridge/issues/22) so hurry and hack away!
+If you [register](https://hacktoberfest.digitalocean.com/sign_up/register) with your GitHub account and create 4 or more pull requests during October you will get a free T-shirt and world-wide appreciation!
+You can browse the entry level issues in the Galaxy code by checking the hacktoberfest label ([Galaxy](https://github.com/galaxyproject/galaxy/labels/hacktoberfest), [CloudBridge](https://github.com/gvlproject/cloudbridge/labels/hacktoberfest)).
+CloudBridge already has a [new contributor](https://github.com/gvlproject/cloudbridge/issues/22) so hurry and hack away!

 <div class='right'><br /><a href='http://blogs.biomedcentral.com/gigablog/2016/09/20/guest-posting-introducing-conda-for-galaxy/'><img src="/src/Images/Logos/BioCondaGalaxy.jpg" alt="BioConda and Galaxy" width="200" /></a></div>